ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--binding-resource-group`, `--brg`
 :   The name of a resource group to use for authentication for the service bindings of this project.
 A service ID is created with `Operator` and `Manager` roles for all services in this resource group.
 Use `"*"` to specify all resource groups in this account.
-This value is optional.
+This value is *optional*.

 `--binding-service-id`, `--bsid`
 :   The ID of a service ID to use for authentication for the service bindings of this project.
 This service ID must have the `Operator` role and an appropriate service role for one or more service instances, service types, or resource groups.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.